-2For example, an amendment changes the debt-to-EBITDA ratio that the borrower has to satisfy multiple years going forward until the contract's maturity date.
-A waiver either waives a violation of the debt-to-EBITDA ratio covenant or increases the threshold for a short period of time, such as a month.
+1For example, an amendment changes the debt-to-EBITDA ratio that the borrower must satisfy multiple years going forward until the contract's maturity date.
+A waiver either waives a violation of the debt-to-EBITDA ratio covenant or increases the threshold for a short period, such as a month.